HMC Projects in Central and Eastern Europe: Foundation of Teachers Scheme

 In 1996 a scheme for young teachers from Eastern and Central Europe was also set up.
 It was soon approved by the British Council and UK Border Agency.
 Since 1996 more than 300 teachers have joined British independent schools for a year.

 Member countries

-Currently the project consists of 14 countries in central and eastern Europe.
-13 of these take part in both of the schemes: Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, Estonia, Georgia, Moldova, Montenegro, Poland, Romania, Serbia, Slovakia and Ukraine.
+Currently the project consists of 14 countries in central and eastern Europe: Armenia, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Latvia, Georgia, Moldova, Montenegro, North Macedonia, Romania, Serbia, Slovakia and Ukraine.
 Hungary only takes part in the teachers' scheme.
-In 2013 Georgia will also be joining the project.
-Latvia, Lithuania, Macedonia and Mongolia have also previously taken part in the project.

 Participating schools

 The project has sent students to almost 100 schools.
 The project mainly consists of public schools, but also includes some academies, like Wymondham College.
 During the years, some international schools have also taken part: Aiglon College in Switzerland, British School in Brussels, Salem Castle School in Germany and Bromsgrove International School in Thailand.